scipopt/gcg/doc/resources/devs/dev-install.md

     git clone git@git.or.rwth-aachen.de:gcg/gcg.git [gcg-dir]

+You **have** to clone it via ssh, otherwise the submodules won't work.
 To initialize the SCIP, SoPlex, bliss and the googletest framework, goto the repository folder "gcg" and run

     git submodule init